Base64 Encoder/Decoder

 Q: Does Base64 increase file size?

-A: Yes, Base64 encoding increases size by approximately 33% due to the encoding overhead.
-A 100KB file becomes ~133KB when Base64-encoded.
-Consider this when embedding large files in documents or APIs.
+A: Yes, Base64 encoding increases size by approximately 33%.
+A 100KB file becomes ~133KB when encoded.

 🎯 Best Practices & Tips

-- Choose the Right Mode:Use Standard Base64 for general purposes, URL-Safe for URLs/filenames, and No-Padding for systems that don't handle padding well.
+- Choose the Right Mode:Standard for general purposes, URL-Safe for URLs/filenames, No-Padding for systems that don't handle padding.

-- Output Format Selection:MIME format for emails, Continuous for APIs, Data URLs for direct embedding, Chunked for readability.
+- Output Format Selection:MIME for emails, Continuous for APIs, Data URLs for direct embedding, Chunked for readability.

 🔗 Related Tools